angus-mackenzie/ASD-Notes/ASD09.md

 # Event Processing Systems
 * These systems respond to events in the system's environment
 * Their key characteristics is that event timing is unpredictable so the architecture has to be organised to handle this
-* Many common systems such as word procesors, games, etc. are event processing systems
+* Many common systems such as word processors, games, etc. are event processing systems
 ## Editing Systems
 * Common type of event processing system
 * Editing system characteristics